sapph1re/flight-tickets/README.md

 The tests cover:
 * ownership of the contract and authorization of access
-* add/edit/remove operations for the data
+* add/edit/remove operations for airlines and for tickets
 * verification of the data stored
 * input data validation
+* searching for tickets
+* buying tickets

 To run the tests:
 ```